-Staff will administer prescription medicines to pupils when required during educational visits.
-Parents should ensure they complete a consent form (Appendix 1) and to supply a sufficient supply of medication in its pharmacist’s container.
-Non-prescription medicines (apart from travel sickness medication and antihistamine for mild allergic reaction) cannot be administered by staff and pupils must not carry them for self-administration.
+Staff will administer prescription medicines to students when required during educational visits.
+Parents and carers should ensure they complete a consent form (Appendix 1) and to supply a sufficient supply of medication in its pharmacist’s container.
+Non-prescription medicines (apart from travel sickness medication and antihistamine for mild allergic reaction) cannot be administered by staff and students must not carry them for self-administration.

-Pupils with medical needs shall be included in educational visits as far as this is reasonably practicable.
-School staff will discuss any issues with parents and/or health professionals in suitable time so that extra measures (if appropriate) can be put in place for the visit.
+Students with medical needs shall be included in educational visits as far as this is reasonably practicable.
+School staff will discuss any issues with parents/carers and/or health professionals in suitable time so that extra measures (if appropriate) can be put in place for the visit.

-All staff will be briefed about any emergency procedures needed with reference to pupils where needs are known and copies of care plans will be taken by the responsible person.
+All staff will be briefed about any emergency procedures needed with reference to students where needs are known and copies of care plans will be taken by the responsible person.

 Medicines on Residential Visits

-The school acknowledges the common law ‘duty of care’ to act like any prudent parent.
+The school acknowledges the common law ‘duty of care’ to act like any prudent parent or carer.
 This extends to the administration of medicines and taking action in an emergency, according to the care plan.

-The school will keep its own supply of standard paracetamol tablets and liquid suspension for administration to pupils during a residential visit and parental consent will be required in order for the school to administer the supply.
+The school will keep its own supply of standard paracetamol tablets and liquid suspension for administration to students during a residential visit and parental consent will be required in order for the school to administer the supply.
 The medication will be stored and administration recorded as for prescription medicines.
-Pupils should not bring paracetamol (or other types of painkillers) on the residential visit for self-administration.
+Students should not bring paracetamol (or other types of painkillers) on the residential visit for self-administration.

-Issuing arising from the medical treatment of a pupil whilst in school should in the first instance be directed to the Head teacher.
-If the issue cannot easily be resolved the Head teacher will inform the Board of Directors who will seek resolution.
+Issuing arising from the medical treatment of a student whilst in school should in the first instance be directed to the Head Teacher.
+If the issue cannot easily be resolved the Head Teacher will inform the Board of Governors who will seek resolution.